-- 8.3.5 The manholes of an oil residue (sludge) tank shall provide access to any area of the tank.
-One of the manholes shall be located at the top of the tank to ensure using a submersible pump. - 8.3.6 Provision shall be made for a steaming pipeline at the top of the oil residue (sludge) tank for its cleaning. - 8.3.7 For category A and B ships constructed on or after 1 January 2017, operating within Arctic Waters as defined by the Polar Code (refer to IMO resolution MEPC.264(68)), all oil residue (sludge) tanks and oily bilge water holding tanks shall be separated from the outer shell by a distance of not less than 0,76 m.
-This provision does not apply to small oil fuel tanks with a maximum individual capacity not greater than 30 m3.
+8.3.5 The manholes of an oil residue (sludge) tank shall provide access to any area of the tank.
+One of the manholes shall be located at the top of the tank to ensure using a submersible pump.

+8.3.6 Provision shall be made for the oil residue (sludge) tank to be steamed for its cleaning without the need to open the tank manholes.

+8.3.7 For category A and B ships constructed on or after 1 January 2017, operating within Arctic Waters as defined by the Polar Code (refer to IMO resolution MEPC.264(68)), all oil residue (sludge) tanks and oily bilge water holding tanks shall be separated from the outer shell by a distance of not less than 0,76 m.
+This provision does not apply to small oil fuel tanks with a maximum individual capacity not greater than 30 m.